7Brandyn/AnimalInsights/README.md

 *   \-Include animations
 *   \-Add designated email to contact page
 *   \-Add Animal Insights socials to footer
+*   \-Navbar needs to be up to spec, especially with mobile

 \*\*Important: Images, graphics, and description will have to be provided by the rest of the team.